 Water Kefir Fermented Tomato Ketchup

-This fermented tomato ketchup can be made from home-cooked tomato paste fresh from the garden.
-Just cook down your homegrown tomatoes until they form a paste, allow to cool, and add the rest of the ingredients.
+This fermented tomato ketchup can be made from home-cooked tomato paste.
+Simply cook down your homegrown tomatoes until they form a paste, cool, and add the rest of the ingredients.
+Fresh, fermented, and delicious!

 2 tablespoons apple cider vinegar

-Whisk all ingredients together in a bowl and transfer to a fermentation jar or airlock system.
-Tighten lid and allow to culture at room temperature for 3 to 5 days, depending on the temperature.
+Whisk all ingredients together in a bowl and transfer to a fermentation jar.

 Check on the ketchup after two days for signs of being done.
-If it smells fermented and tastes tangy, then it is done.
-If your kitchen is on the cool side, then leave it for a couple more days.
+If it smells fermented and tastes tangy, it is done.

 This ketchup keeps well in the refrigerator.
-To keep oxygen out and allow for longer-lasting ketchup, pour a layer of olive oil over the top and store as usual.
+To keep oxygen out and allow for longer-lasting ketchup, pour a layer of olive oil over the top before storing.